What is the Blue Economy?

 In this context, and that of the UN Sustainable Development Goals (SDG15 – Life Below Water), Andrew Hudson, Head of UNDP Water and Ocean Governance Programme, framed examination of the Blue Economy as taking stock of both the challenges and opportunities through what he called the “sustainable ocean economic paradigm.”

-But we would have to be living in a bubble not to recognize that alongside these benefits, a growing Blue Economy also represents immense challenges around sustainability.
+At the same time, we would be accused of living in a bubble if we did not recognize that alongside these benefits, a growing Blue Economy also represents immense challenges around sustainability.

 In his own words, “The first [element] is the necessity of protecting – and restoring where needed – the existing ocean resource base that already supplies food and livelihoods to billions of people”…“The other side of the Blue Economy is where opportunities may exist for enhanced or new sustainable economic activity derived from the ocean.”